WDCloudEdge/HyBridCloudConfig/README.md

                   --image-repository registry.aliyuncs.com/google_containers
                   --kubernetes-version=v1.22.16
 ```
-In order to add edge nodes to the cluster we need to deploy the *OpenYurt* component
+In order to add edge nodes to the cluster, we need to deploy the *OpenYurt* component.
 ```shell
 helm repo add openyurt https://openyurtio.github.io/openyurt-helm